museomix/museomix.org-v2/wp-content/plugins/acf-better-search/readme.txt

 Everything works automatically, no need to add any additional code.

-**New feature:** Now you can search for whole phrases instead of each single word of phrase.
+Additionally you can search for whole phrases instead of each single word of phrase.
 As a result, search will be more accurate than before.

+**New feature:** Lite mode available!
+Now search content on your site may be even faster.

 == Installation ==